intel/tcf/doc/04-HOWTOs.rst

 Configuring a Linux target to power on/off with serial console
 --------------------------------------------------------------

-Building on the previous example, we can use the :class:`tt_serial` object to create a target that provides serial consoles, can be powered on or off and we can interact with the target over the serial console.
+Building on the previous example, we can use the :class:`ttbl.tt.tt_serial` object to create a target that provides serial consoles, can be powered on or off and we can interact with the target over the serial console.